What are Allergies?

 The exact cause of allergies depends on which allergen a patient's body will react to.
 Most allergies are inherited, however, the allergen affecting the child is not necessarily the same as the one that affects the parent.
 In addition, people with asthma are more likely to suffer from allergies.

-Allergies can be seasonal and only cause reactions during certain times of the year.
+Allergies can be seasonal and some patients may only have reactions during certain times of the year.
 This condition is known as allergic rhinitis or hay fever and is usually caused by pollen and other allergens that are in the air from March until November.
-These allergies can be affected by the weather
+Patients can also be affected by allergies in certain weather conditions.

 Since many allergens are found in the air, patients typically have a reaction in the eyes, nose, and lungs.
 However, if the allergen is ingested, the reaction can occur in the mouth or stomach.
 Most allergic reactions result in mild symptoms that include sneezing, runny nose, watery eyes, headaches, itching or rashes.
 Moderate or severe reactions, called anaphylaxis, are rare but can be life-threatening and cause abdominal pain, cramps, vomiting and dizziness.
 Common allergens that cause more serious reactions include bee stings, penicillin, and peanuts.

 You can work to prevent symptoms from occurring by identifying the triggers that cause your symptoms and then trying to avoid them as much as possible.
 When symptoms do arise, they can be treated through medications, antihistamines, nasal sprays or decongestants, among other methods.
 There is no set treatment that works more efficiently than others, so it is important to find out which treatment works best for you.
 Our physicians at ENT Faculty Practice recommend wearing sunglasses while outside and washing your hands frequently.
 This can help to keep you free of contamination.